 The personas and journey maps should be built to address all client touchpoints and experiences, including your website structure and search strategies, scheduling and service processes, associate structure and training, as well as leveraging technology to create convenience, higher levels of participation, satisfaction and brand advocacy.
 Remember, it is the cumulative experience that influences decisions.

-Anchor Your Work in Fact
+Anchor Your Journey Mapping in Fact

 Starting with your own internal experts who have first-hand knowledge and insight.
 I like to include the doctors and nurses, patients and caregivers, sales representatives, and other front-line people from the client organization.
 They often have a wealth of factual information.